vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

         1. After importing the images, convert the images to a template.
         1. Upload the NSX Advanced Load Balancer Controller and Kubernetes OVA:

-           1. Create a Content Library and upload NSX Advanced Load Balancer Controller OVA (20.1.6).
+           1. Create a Content Library and upload NSX Advanced Load Balancer Controller OVA (20.1.7).
-           1. Download the NSX Advanced Load Balancer OVA from [VMware Vault](https://vault.vmware.com/group/nsx/avi-networks-technical-resources).
+           1. Download the NSX Advanced Load Balancer OVA from [MarketPlace](https://marketplace.cloud.vmware.com/services/details/nsx-advanced-load-balancer-1?slug=true).

         2. A centralized image repository with the required images to deploy the Tanzu Kubernetes clusters in an Internet restricted environments.